AsoStrife/Computer-Vision-Project/README.md

 Adding more faces in the dataset leads a more complex training process and more complex classification.
 In this case is it possible to see the limits of LBP in the real time case.

-A person can't be perfectly still, so even a small movement that produce a little light variation can produce a significant changes at low level processing and obtain a not accurate classification.
+A person can't be perfectly still, so even a small movement that produce a little light variation can produce significant changes at low level processing and obtain a not accurate classification.

 But adding more subjects into the scene with a small dataset produce anyway a very good result.